oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

-# Deliver a Natural Language app that uses the RESTful service
+# Deliver a React app that uses the RESTful AI services

 ## Introduction

-The RESTful AI services are now available to applications across your organizataion.
+Your RESTful AI services are now available to applications across your organizataion.
 We'll show you an example app that uses open source tools, specifically React (a framework for app development) using Typescript (superset of JavaScript).
 This approach allows for easy integration of many useful libraries, such as integration of OpenMaps (open source mapping tool).
 Our MovieStreamAI application lets you search for information about customers and then make recommendations.
 The list of features includes:
 -  Recently watched films list
 -  Recommended movies list based on viewing history
 -  Recommended pizza pairing using spatial analytics